This blog provides information for educational purposes only. Read our complete summary for more info.

 What Can Stainless Stills Produce

 Stainless steel stills can be used to produce the same products that are produced by copper stills.
-However, stainless stills are a bit better for producing ultra high proof alcohol (fuel alcohol, vodka, rum, etc.) because they're built to contain at least a slight amount of pressure and are compatible with bubble plates.
-Plate systems are much more effective at increasing proof than simple copper packing and thumpers.
+However, a commercial distiller would prefer a stainless still when producing ultra high proof alcohol (fuel alcohol, vodka, rum, etc.) because they're built to contain at least a slight amount of pressure and are compatible with bubble plates.

 - Fuel Alcohol - requires permits